20+ Cozy Christmas Eve Dinner Ideas

 Instant Pot Eye of Round Roast Beef

-Despite its tempting price tag, you’ve probably walked right on by that eye of round roast in the supermarket meat case more times than you can count… but no more; now, you know exactly what to do with it.
-This easy Instant Pot recipe transforms what’s typically considered a less-desirable cut of meat into succulent, perfectly rare roast beef with a richly savory jus.
-You can serve it simply over a bed or fluffy rice, or layer the tender beef onto warm rolls and serve with the luscious jus for dipping.
+Serve homemade roast beef on toasted baguettes for an elegantly simple Christmas Eve dinner.
+Be sure to serve with the luscious jus for dipping.
 Salting the beef and allowing it to sit, uncovered, in the refrigerator (for at least one hour, but longer if you can) is key to achieving supreme flavor.
-This step allows the meat to to release surface-level moisture, which makes for optimal exterior browning, and gives the salt time to really make its way into the meat.
-Additionally, allowing your cooked roast to rest thoroughly is essential to ensuring peak tenderness.
-That being the case, this is a great make-ahead recipe, especially for easy—and inexpensive—entertaining.
-Prep you Instant Pot eye of round the day before, refrigerate overnight (this will help lock in those savory juices and make thinly slicing so much easier), slice it up, and then put it out with your warmed jus and all your favorite fixings for a build-your-own roast beef sandwich bar.
+Prep your Instant Pot eye of round the day before, refrigerate overnight (this will help lock in those savory juices and make thinly slicing so much easier), slice it up, and then put it out with your warmed jus and all your favorite fixings for a build-your-own roast beef sandwich bar.

 Classic Meat Loaf

-When it comes to meat sauces, Bolognese is the heavyweight champion of the pasta world, clocking in at over 800 calories with almost 1,800mg sodium.
-The traditional dish has a rich cast of characters—up to three kinds of meat, cream, cheese, pasta—and packs half a day’s worth of sat fat into just one serving.
+Spaghetti is an oft-overlooked option for Christmas Even dinner.
+However, a plate of pasta loaded with meat Bolognese is high in calories, sodium, and packs half a day's worth of saturated fat into just one serving.
+If you would rather save your indulging for Christmas Day, try this vegetarian Bolognese.
 Here, tempeh and two types of mushrooms mimic the texture of ground meat while adding plenty of savory depth.
 By upping the veggies and nixing the cream, we leave plenty of room for the good stuff—Parmigiano-Reggiano cheese.
 Simmering the cheese rind with the sauce infuses the sauce with full-bodied flavor and salty tang.
-Our version delivers classic satisfaction for less than half the calories and 1,300mg less sodium than the standard.

-Many New Englanders have freezers stocked with venison from autumn hunting expeditions.
+Once Christmas rolls around, many hunters have freezers stocked with venison from autumn hunting expeditions, making chili an excellent choice for a casual Christmas Eve.
 If venison is not available, substitute ground sirloin.
 Garnish with reduced-fat sour cream and/or reduced-fat shredded cheddar, if desired.
 You can make the chili a day ahead and refrigerate; reheat in the microwave or on the stovetop.

 Skirt Steak and Cauliflower Rice with Red Pepper Sauce

+Skirt steak is both inexpensive and easy to prepare, making it the perfect choice for a meal when both free time and budgets are stretched thinner than normal.
 No longer just a trend, cauliflower “rice” crumbles can be found in many grocery stores and you no longer have to make your own.
 They make a tasty (and low-carb) substitute for grains.
 Five minutes should be plenty of time for the cauliflower rice to cook.
 Make sure it’s tender, not mushy or al dente; taste it to check for doneness.
-Paired with skirt steak and a flavorful red pepper sauce, this meal is great for any night of the week.
-It all comes together in 40 minutes.
-Your family will love this one-bowl meal and request it for dinner often.

 Grilled Balsamic Skirt Steak

-This budget-friendly grilled skirt steak is quick and easy to make, whether it’s outdoors on the grill or indoors on a grill pan.
+This budget-friendly grilled skirt steak is quick and easy to make; plus, it can be grilled outdoors for a socially distanced Christmas Eve celebration, or indoors on a grill pan if it's just too cold to be outside. .
 Use balsamic vinegar to create a base for a fast and easy marinade made up of kitchen staples.
 For bolder flavor, marinate the steak for 24 hours.
-For a perfectly complemented meal, serve with Sautéed Baby Spinach and Tomato-Vidalia-Blue Cheese Salad.

 Everything Bagel Roasted Salmon